egg tempera

 One half is about my relationship with a loved one who came out as trans to me.
 I don’t live in Vietnam so I can’t be there for them as I should.

 The other half is just about queer love and intimacy in general.
-The tiled floor and yellow wall is inspired by the Viet temples while the space itself is painted to resemble the home I grew up in.
+The tiled floor and yellow wall is inspired by the Viet temples while the space itself resembles the home I grew up in.
 A few of the childhood photos were lent to me by queer friends.
-My partner lent me make up, props, and helped with reference.
+My partner lent me make up and props.

 _______________________________________